Legit-Labs/legitify/docs/github/member/stale_admin_found.md

 1. Make sure you have admin permissions
 2. Go to the org's People page
 3. Select all stale admins
-4. Using the "X members selected" - remove members from organization
+4. Using the 'X members selected' - remove members from organization